Glass Transition Temperature of Polymers

 Polymer Pros and Cons

 Amorphous polymers are often transparent (polycarbonate and acrylic are two examples) rather than opaque like most semi-crystalline materials.
-They typically have better dimensional stability and are less likely to warp during the molding process.
+They typically have better dimensional stability and are less likely to warp during the moulding process.
 They’re generally resistant to hot water and steam (think plumbing materials) and have good stiffness and impact strength.
 And as explained earlier, they tend to gradually soften when exposed to heat.

 Semi-crystalline thermoplastics, due to their internal structure, boast very strong molecular bonds.
 This attribute makes them resistant to chemical attack.
 Like Teflon, many also provide a low coefficient of friction, so are a good choice for bearing and wear surfaces or where heavy structural loading is a concern.
 They are also much more fatigue-resistant than amorphous polymers.
 They will soften when exposed to heat but can be used above their Tg due to the crystalline regions retaining structure until the polymer’s melting temperature.